Reviewed 10th May 2022

 The below information has been taken directly from the Carers UK website

-As restrictions are eased across the UK, it’s important to know what support is available to you as a carer and those you look after to help manage the risk posed by COVID-19.
+It’s important to know what support is available to you as a carer and those you look after to help manage the risk posed by COVID-19.

 Do seek medical help if the symptoms become severe and difficult to manage.
 Further guidance can also be found here: https://111.nhs.uk/covid-19